 Calcium Related Pathologies

 Electrolyte homeostasis is crucial for appropriate nerve health and function, which is especially true for calcium.
 Low levels of calcium, which can be caused by an underproductive parathyroid gland, cause nerve hyperexcitability at every level of neurons throughout the nervous system.
 The mechanism behind this is associated with a decrease in the threshold potential in the presence of low levels of calcium.
 The sodium channels are opened at a much lower membrane potential requiring smaller amounts of stimulus.
-In addition to overfiring of neurons, patients may also feel numbness, tingling, and muscle cramps.
+In addition to the overfiring of neurons, patients may also feel numbness, tingling, and muscle cramps.
 High levels of calcium can cause debilitating effects on the kidneys, potentially precipitating renal stones, which can be destructive and excruciating.

 PTH and Malignancy